ConservationInternational/trends.earth/README.md

 the instructions below on [installing the plugin from a zipfile](#installing-plugin-from-a-zipfile).

-## Installation of unstable version of plugin
+## Installation of development version of plugin

-If you are interested in using the unstable (actively under development) version of the plugin, with the very latest (but not as well tested) features, or in contributing to the development of it, you will want to install the development version.
-There are two ways to install the development version:
+If you are interested in using the development version of the plugin, with the very latest (but not as well tested) features, or in contributing to the development of it, you will want to install the development version.
+Note that the development version is more likely to contain bugs or other issues that have yet to be resolved.
+There are two ways to install the development
+version:

 - Using a packaged version (zipfile)